 If you can specialize in an obscure league, you can gain an edge by knowing more about it than the sportsbook does.

 A sportsbook will know everything about every player and match-up in leagues like the English Premier League or the NBA.
-In major leagues the most you can do is be as informed as the sportsbook, which gives you no edge.
+In major leagues, the most you can do is be as informed as the sportsbook, which gives you no edge.
 But if you can become a true expert of obscure leagues, like the Philippine Basketball League or the Paraguayan Second Division of Football, you can be more knowledgeable than the sportsbook and gain an edge.

 Although be aware most sportsbooks don’t calculate the odds for themselves, they are paying customers of professional odds services like Don Best and use odds comparison sites.

-Generally speaking the more obscure the sporting event is, the worse value the odds will be.
+Generally speaking, the more obscure the sporting event is, the worse value the odds will be.
 This is because there is less liquidity and less competition between sportsbooks.
 If a sportsbook’s odds provider does not think they have enough information on a game to offer a sharp line, they will offer it at poor odds.

 Have a system and do the research

 A system is a way of making betting selections and a staking plan.
-You need to have a system and have enough faith in that system to stick to even when you are nervous about losing.
+You need to have a system and have enough faith in that system to stick to it even when you are nervous about losing.